gofrs/uuid/README.md

 ## Recommended Package Version

-We recommend using v2.0.0+ of this package, as versions prior to 2.0.0 were created before our fork of the original package and have some known deficiencies.
+For new users, we recommend using v4.0.0+ of this package, under the import path `github.com/gofrs/uuid/v4`.
+For users who need a replacement for `satori/go.uuid` at v1.2.0, we recommend v2.1.0 under the import path `github.com/gofrs/uuid`.
+Versions prior to 2.0.0 were created before our fork of the original package and have some known deficiencies, so we recommend against using them.

+Versions prior to v4.0.0 may exhibit issues with import paths, as described in more detail by [#61](https://github.com/gofrs/uuid/issues/61).

+The v4.0.0 release fixes [#61](https://github.com/gofrs/uuid/issues/61),
+and unifies import paths under `github.com/gofrs/uuid/v4`.
+Here is what this means for users:

+If you are using modules, importing `github.com/gofrs/uuid/v3` will resolve to v3.1.2 with `+incompatible`.
+Importing `github.com/gofrs/uuid` with modules will also resolve to v3.1.2.
+Existing code will continue to work.
+To resolve the `+incompatible` issue, upgrade to v4.0.0+, under the new unified import path: `github.com/gofrs/uuid/v4`.

+If you are not using modules, or if you are using a version of Go without "minimal module awareness" (these versions are 1.9.7+, 1.10.3+ and 1.11+), importing `github.com/gofrs/uuid` will resolve to at most v3.1.2, while importing `github.com/gofrs/uuid/v4` will give you access to v4.0.0+.

 ## Installation